 FAQ About Safari

-THE answer is absolutely yes!
+The answer is absolute yes!
 The areas where safaris are organized are safe and free of political chaos.
 Blessing Safaris conducts safaris in countries which are politically stable to assure our clients’ safety and enjoyment.

 Q. Are we safe from the animals?

 Our Professional Safari Guides are well trained about wild animal behaviors and they have enough experience to lead our clients in the wilderness.
-Our vehicles are 4×4 Toyota land Cruiser and Land Rovers with hutched roof to give maximum visibility of a the game.
+Our vehicles are 4×4 Toyota Land Cruiser and Land Rovers with a hutched roof to give maximum visibility of a game.

 Mobile tented camps consist of large tents for up to 2 people set in the most beautiful locations Tanzania has to offer.
 Our mobile tented safaris provide the perfect balance of comfort and adventure, offering all the essentials services while providing you with the experience of camping in the African bush…Set up by our camp attendants prior to your arrival and situated in secluded settings in Tanzania’s wilderness areas and parks, our camps will provide you with some of the best memories of your safari.

-Meals are prepared from fresh produce by a trained cook and served in a separate and spacious dining tent…They include a selection of salads, soups, meats, fish, vegetables, pastas, rice and fresh fruits…A fridge and deep freeze are brought along to provide cold drinks; ice and bottled water are supplied and available at all times.
+Meals are prepared from fresh produce by a trained cook and served in a separate and spacious dining tent…They include a selection of salads, soups, meats, fish, vegetables, pasta, rice, and fresh fruits…A fridge and deep freeze are brought along to provide cold drinks; ice and bottled water are supplied and available at all times.